jonnymind/SIRPAS/Source/Rulebook/Damage_and_injury/Wounds.md

 ### Scratches

-A character receiving an *effective damage* greater than 0, but below the amount necessary to generate a wound receives a "scratch".
+A character receiving an *effective damage* not less than 0, but below the amount necessary to generate a light wound receives a "scratch".

 Scratches are extremely light wounds that, by themselves, don't impact the character **IP** pool.

-However, once received a certain number of scratches, they are considered as one light wound.
-The number is determined by the **scratch resistance** (**SRes**) to that damage type, which is defined by each module.
+### Scratches to Wounds

-### Non-scratches (optional)
+Once received a certain number of scratches, they are considered as one light wound (**Scratch To Wound**, or **StW**).
+By default, this value is 4, meaning that 4 scratches are considered a light wound, but this can be overridden by modules depending on their setting.

-When the damage received is mitigated to the point to be insignificant, it doesn't generate a scratch.
+### Side effect of non-scratches (optional)

-Unless the module specifies differently, when the **ED** is -3 or less, that isn't accounted as a scratch.
-However, it may still generate negative effects, for example apply any form of physical or magical poisoning, inject a virus in an AI or in a cyber brain and so on.
+When the **ED** is less than 0, that isn't accounted as a scratch.
+However, it may still generate negative side effects, for example apply any form of physical or magical poisoning, inject a virus in an AI or in a cyber brain and so on.